OpIndia: History

 OpIndia was founded in December 2014 by Rahul Raj and Kumar Kamal as a current affairs and news website.
 OpIndia is owned by Aadhyaasi Media and Content Services, a private limited company.
 In October 2016, Aadhyaasi Media was acquired by Kovai Media Private Limited, a Coimbatore-based company that also owns the right-wing magazine Swarajya.
 Kovai Media's most prominent investors were former Infosys executives T. V. Mohandas Pai (three percent ownership) and N. R. Narayana Murthy (two percent ownership).
 Kovai Media retained ownership of Aadhyaasi Media until July 2018.

 Raj left OpIndia over a disagreement with the site's editorial stance.
 OpIndia and Aadhyaasi Media separated from Kovai Media in November 2018.
 Rahul Roushan was appointed the CEO of OpIndia, and Nupur J. Sharma became the editor.
 Roushan and Sharma each owned half of Aadhyaasi Media after the transition.
 In January 2019, Aadhyaasi Media was acquired by Kaut Concepts Management Pvt Ltd, which gained 98 percent ownership of Aadhyaasi Media and left Roushan and Sharma with one percent each.
 Kaut Concepts has a 26 percent stake in TFI Media Pvt Ltd, the operator of TFIpost—a Hindu nationalist website also known as The Frustrated Indian, and is directed by Ashok Kumar Gupta, who is associated with the Rashtriya Swayamsevak Sangh and campaigns for the Bharatiya Janata Party (BJP).
 Aadhyaasi Media's directors are Sharma, Gupta, and Roushan's wife, Shaili Raval.

 In the 2018–2019 financial year, Aadhyaasi Media reported ₹1 million in profit.
 Between March and June 2019, OpIndia purchased ₹90 thousand of political advertising on Facebook.
 The BJP petitioned Facebook to allow OpIndia to receive advertising revenue on the social network in November 2019.
 In 2020, the West Bengal Police filed first information reports (FIRs) against Sharma, Roushan and Ajeet Bharti (then editor of OpIndia Hindi) in response to content published on OpIndia.
 The Supreme Court of India stayed the FIRs in June 2020 after hearing a plea from the defendants which argued that the matter was outside the jurisdiction of the government of West Bengal.
 In December 2021, the Supreme Court quashed the FIRs after the West Bengal state government informed the court that they had decided to withdraw the FIRs.

+In 2022, OpIndia was sent a legal notice by a woman at the Tikri protest site for doxxing her and falsely claiming that she was raped at the site.

 Content

-OpIndia solely denounces what it describes as "liberal media".
+OpIndia denounces what it describes as "liberal media".
 In an analysis of the 284 articles published by OpIndia in 2018, University of Maryland researchers Prashanth Bhat and Kalyani Chadha identified five recurring patterns in OpIndia's content: